pubpub-zz/ppInk/readme.md

    You need to first install ffmpeg. and select the option in the video tab.
 In this case the button will be proposed. you can start/stop recording.
 Names and destination folders are defined throught the command line.
    - advanced recording with OBS-studio:
    You need to first install and configure OBS-studio(https://obsproject.com/fr/download) with OBS-websocket(https://github.com/Palakis/obs-websocket). select the required option (recording or broadcasting). with this program you will be able to start/stop broadcasting or start/pause/resume/stop video recording. file names and folders are defined in OBS-studio.
-   Note : ppink is now compatible with release 4.8 of OBS-websocket. this should be fixed in very next release. for the moment,prefer to stop recording when stopping Ink mode
+   Note : ppink is compatible with release 4.8 of OBS-websocket, but not yet with version 5.0 part of OBS studio 28+. this should be fixed in a next release. for the moment,prefer to stop recording when stopping Ink mode

+when ffmpeg recording is selected, you can use ppInk to record your screen and stores events within an M3U file.
+This could be used during some application testing.
+During the record you can set some marks manually and automatically when opening the toolbar (for example to highlight the odd observation).

+During your analysis, you can replay the M3U file and jump to the different markers.

 ### UI customisation
-You add arrow.ani/cur/ico and eraser.ani/cur/ico to put your own cursors. if you use ico file the cursor is down with the file sized ( you can then put a bigger or smaller image) toolbar Background Color can be changed in the options. currently a draw hickup make the background color incorrect during opening. transparency is currenly ignored
+You add use your own cursors replacing the files. if you use ico file the cursor is down with the file sized ( you can then put a bigger or smaller image) toolbar Background Color can be changed in the options. currently a draw hickup make the background color incorrect during opening. transparency is currenly ignored
 Button Images can be customized putting Png files in the ppink exe folder. the name to be used are the same as the one from the src folder.
 When checked in the options, a secondary toolbar will open when selected some tools to access all functions/filling immediately: